VladaRajic/ticket-sale-api/README.md

+## Note
+I added token param in POST /api/events/{event_id}/purchase endpoint because of testing failed transaction.
+Valid token is in the example, if you want invalid token just put random string.

 ## Ticket Sale System - Modular Monolith

 This repository serves as a test for hiring PHP/Laravel developers.
 The goal is to implement a ticket sale system using a modular monolith architecture in Laravel.
 Authentication logic is not required to be implemented.
 The system manages venues, events, and ticket sales, with a focus on modular design to facilitate easy maintenance and scalability.